vectordotdev/vector/docs/usage/configuration/sinks/kafka.md

   # REQUIRED - General

   # The component type
+  #
-  type = "kafka" # must be: kafka
+  # * must be: kafka
+  type = "kafka"

   # A list of upstream source for more info.
   inputs = ["my-source-id"]

-  # A comma-separated list of host and port pairs that are the addresses of the Kafka brokers in a "bootstrap" Kafka cluster that a Kafka client connects to initially to bootstrap itself
+  # A comma-separated list of host and port pairs that are the addresses of the
+  # Kafka brokers in a "bootstrap" Kafka cluster that a Kafka client connects to
+  # initially to bootstrap itself
   bootstrap_servers = "10.14.22.123:9092,10.14.23.332:9092"

   # The Kafka topic name to write events to.